BIOLOGY A - (3.1.1 - 3.2) BIOLOGICAL MOLECULES

 How are amino acids held together

 Amino acids are held together by peptide bonds which are formed in condensation reactions.
-The peptide bonds form between the carboxyl group of one amino acid and the amino group of another
+The peptide bonds form between the hydroxyl from the carboxyl group of one amino acid and the amine group of another

 New cards